pgailinas/dip-ai-image-detection/docs/10_Basic_Testing.md

    Feature matrices (`X`) and labels (`y`) are prepared.

 3. **Feature Normalization**
    Feature values are normalized using a standard scaler to ensure consistent input for the classifier.
+   The fitted scaler is saved for reuse in later notebooks.

 4. **Baseline Model Training**
    A baseline classifier is trained using the training dataset.
-   The Multi-Layer Perceptron (MLP) is the primary model used.
+   The Multi-Layer Perceptron (MLP) is used as the primary model.

 5. **Model Evaluation (Test Set)**
    The trained model is evaluated on the independent test dataset to measure generalization performance.

 6. **Performance Reporting**
-   Evaluation metrics and visualizations are generated to summarize model behavior.
+   Evaluation metrics, confusion matrix, and ROC curve are generated to summarize model behavior.

+7. **Output Generation**
+   Results and model configuration are saved to local runtime storage for reference and comparison.

 ---

 ## Notes and Design Choices

 * **Baseline evaluation:**
-  This notebook intentionally uses a simple model configuration to establish a reference performance level.
+  This notebook intentionally uses a simple, standard model configuration to establish a reference performance level.

 * **Test set usage:**
   The test dataset is used strictly for final evaluation and is not involved in training.

 * **Feature normalization:**
   Scaling ensures that all features contribute appropriately to model training.

 * **Model simplicity:**
   The focus is on evaluating the effectiveness of the DIP feature vector rather than optimizing the classifier.

+* **Convergence behavior:**
+  The baseline model may reach the maximum iteration limit without full convergence.
+This is expected for a baseline configuration and does not prevent valid test-set evaluation.

 * **Reproducibility:**
   Fixed random seeds are used where applicable to ensure consistent results.

 ---